yfuruyama/cloudspannerecosystem.github.io/index.md

 ### spanner-cli

-The spanner-cli is an interactive command line tool for Cloud Spanner.
+spanner-cli is an interactive command line tool, inspired by the `mysql` utility.
-This tool allows you to control your Spanner databases with idiomatic database commands, such as `SHOW TABLES` or `SELECT/INSERT/UPDATE/DELETE`.
+It allows you to control your Cloud Spanner databases with idiomatic database commands, such as `SHOW TABLES` or `SELECT/INSERT/UPDATE/DELETE`.
-If you're familiar with `mysql(1)` command, you can find this tool is handy for controlling Spanner databases.

 * [GitHub repository](https://github.com/cloudspannerecosystem/spanner-cli)